Video appears to show Atlanta shooting suspect parking in front of spa - KRDO

 “Such vicious, unconscionable acts of violence cut at the very core of our country and the values on which it was founded,” former Transportation Secretary Elaine Chao said Thursday.
 “As we await the findings of a thorough investigation, the critical work to combat the haunting rise of hatred against the AAPI (Asian Americans and Pacific Islanders) community must intensify with the immediacy this latest tragedy commands.”

-Cherokee County Sheriff Frank Reynolds visited a candlelight vigil Thursday outside the site of the first shootings — Youngs Asian Spa near the city of Woodstock.
+Cherokee County Sheriff Frank Reynolds visited a candlelight vigil Thursday outside Youngs Asian Spa.
 Reynolds told reporters he attended to let the Asian American community know that “we have them in our hearts and our prayers and we’re so sorry for the loss of life.”

 A vigil was also held Thursday outside of one of the other shooting sites, Gold Massage Spa in Atlanta.